 Every year, Monocle Magazine conducts a global quality of life survey to determine the best cities in the world.
 Although there are many localized measures that go into the survey, such as low crime rates and sound infrastructure, there are many aspects that pertain to travel – like culture, art, attractions and cuisine.
 Needless to say, this survey could give you some great ideas for the rest of 2014.
 No matter where you choose to travel, it is recommended to purchase travel insurance to protect your travel investment.

-Here are the top 15 cities that made the cut on Monocle's esteemed quality of life survey this year:
+Here are the top 15 cities for quality of life:

 15. Vancouver, Canada

 13. Hong Kong

 9. Kyoto, Japan